google/zetasql/docs/timestamp_functions.md

 <a id="timezone_definitions"></a>

 A timestamp represents an absolute point in time, independent of any time zone.
-However, when a timestamp value is displayed, it is usually converted to a human-readable format consisting of a civil date and time (YYYY-MM-DD HH:MM:SS) and a time zone.
-This is not the internal representation of the `TIMESTAMP`; it is only a human-understandable way to describe the point in time that the timestamp represents.
+However, when a timestamp value is displayed, it's usually converted to a human-readable format consisting of a civil date and time (YYYY-MM-DD HH:MM:SS) and a time zone.
+This isn't the internal representation of the `TIMESTAMP`; it's only a human-understandable way to describe the point in time that the timestamp represents.

 Some timestamp functions have a time zone argument.
 A time zone is needed to